LEADERS — these are not photographs, they’re stories

 An enormous part of the effort to make the project work happened behind the scene.
 We captured as much as possible to build a narrative about what it’s like to create an ambitious project, such as the Leaders’ list.

 Wayne McLean designed the exquisite coffee table book.
 Gerald McLean an Artist- Architecture photographer captured the documentary photography and film on the day.
-David Freeman was the principle photographer and behind the line-up.
+David Freeman was the portrait photographer and behind the line-up.
 The co-producers and co-creators, with photography and filling were Simone Pennant MBE and (me) Dr David Dunkley Gyimah.
 Malick was assistant on the shoot.

 Thanks to Professor Kerstin Mey, formerly Pro Vice-Chancellor and Dean of University of Westminster for supporting the event.
 Prof. Mey is now Vice President Academic Affairs and Student Engagement.
 Thanks to Marcus Ryder for his editorial contribution.